mLucas55/route-lab/Lab 3/readme.md

 2. Open a terminal in the working directory.
 3. In the terminal, type: "node main.js"
 4. Copy the URL and paste it into Postman
-5. Begin using its routes!
+5. Begin interacting with the web application by using its routes (Postman recommended)